-1. A summons is an order to any person to appear before the ECCC.
-It may be issued to a Suspect, Charged Person or Accused, Civil Party or witness and shall set out the capacity in which the person is being summoned.

-2. Unless otherwise provided in these IRs, the minimum period between service of the summons and the date of the appearance before the ECCC shall be 5 (five) days.
-However, where the summons concerns a detained person, or where the Investigator(s) or the Co-Investigating Judges(s) conduct witness interviews in the field, or in exceptional circumstances, such period shall not apply.

-3. All summonses shall be served at the last known address by the Greffier, the Judicial Police or any other authorised officer of the ECCC, by any appropriate means.
+- 1. A summons is an order to any person to appear before the ECCC.
+It may be issued to a Suspect, Charged Person or Accused, Civil Party or witness and shall set out the capacity in which the person is being summoned. - 2.
+Unless otherwise provided in these IRs, the minimum period between service of the summons and the date of the appearance before the ECCC shall be 5 (five) days.
+However, where the summons concerns a detained person, such period shall not apply. - 3.
+All summonses shall be served at the last known address by the Greffier, the Judicial Police or any other authorised officer of the ECCC, by any appropriate means.
 A person in detention shall be summoned through the head of the detention facility.
-Service of a summons shall be recorded in a written report of service setting out the means used, time, date and place of service, as well as any other relevant circumstances, which shall be signed by the officer and placed on the case file.

-4. Any persons requested to serve a summons shall comply with the request and use their best endeavours to obtain acknowledgement of receipt.
+Service of a summons shall be recorded in a written report of service setting out the means used, time, date and place of service, as well as any other relevant circumstances, which shall be signed by the officer and placed on the case file. - 4.
+Any persons requested to serve a summons shall comply with the request and use their best endeavours to obtain acknowledgement of receipt.
 Such acknowledgement shall be appended to the report of service.